Sabrinas Organizing

 There are some options you can do to repurpose a used crib mattress.

-You may be able to sell the parts of the mattress to scrap, like the steel, to a recycler in your area.
+You may be able to sell the parts of the mattress to a scrap metal recycler in your area, such as the steel.

 Used bathing suits, socks, undergarments, or sports uniform

-These items are all considered personal items which can easily pass the germs to others.
+These items are all considered personal items that can easily pass the germs to others.
 So, disposing of these items is best.

 Open or expired bottle of formula/baby food

 Unfortunately, open formula containers, baby food, and expired containers should never be donated.
-So you may need to trash them.
-If the lid/container can be recycled, discard the inside in a trash bag and then recycle the lid/container.
+You may need to discard them.
+If the lid or container can be recycled, discard the contents in a trash bag and then recycle the lid or container.

 Or, you can give it to someone you know instead of recycling or trashing it.
 Be sure to inform the recipient that it is partially open and what type of formula it is.